SimeonTsvetanov/Quizzard/PROJECT-CHARTER.md

   - Plan for persistent storage (Points Counter, future features)
   - Use local storage or IndexedDB for now; design for easy migration
 - **Terminal/Automation:**
   - Do not use `&&` to chain commands in terminal scripts or documentation.
-Use separate lines or platform-appropriate alternatives for cross-platform compatibility.
+PowerShell does not support `&&` for command chaining (unlike Bash/CMD).
+Use separate lines, semicolons (`;`), or PowerShell-specific operators (`-and`) for cross-platform compatibility.

 ### 2. Progress Tracker